dart-lang/language/accepted/2.17/enhanced-enums/feature-specification.md

   static const warning = LogPriority._$(0, "warning", 2, "Warning");
   static const error = LogPriority._$(1, "error", 1, "Error");
   static const log = LogPriority._$unknown(2, "log", "Log");

-  LogPriority._$(int _$index, String _$name, this.priority, this.prefix)
+  const LogPriority._$(int _$index, String _$name, this.priority, this.prefix)
         : super(_$index, _$name);
-  LogPriority._$unknown(int _$index, String _$name, String prefix) :
+  const LogPriority._$unknown(int _$index, String _$name, String prefix)
         : this._$(_$index, _$name, -1, prefix);

   final String prefix;
   final int priorty;
   int compareTo(Log other) => priority - other.priority;

   static const List<LogPriority> values = [warning, error, log];

   // Refers to privates in dart:core.
   String _$enumToString() => "LogPriority.${_$name}";
 }
 ```

 where the `_$` represents a fresh name.

 In practice, we may choose to have a subclass of `Enum` as the actual superclass of the `enum` class, rather than use `Enum` directly.
 We’ll have to make sure that it makes no difference wrt. which declarations are valid (at least outside of `dart:core`, and for `enum`s declared inside `dart:core` it’s our own responsibility to not conflict with names used by the enum implementation.)

 ## Summary

 We let `enum` declarations be much more like the classes they are, with the only restriction now being that it’s classes with a fixed number of known constant instances.
 We allow the class to apply mixins (applicable to a supertype of `Enum`) and implement interfaces.
-We allow any static or instance member declaration, and any generative `const` constructor declaration (so instance variables must be final, including those added by mixins, otherwise the mixin application constructor forwarders to the superclass `const Enum()` constructor won’t be `const`).
+We allow any static or instance member declaration, and any generative constructor declaration (which is explicitly or implicitly constant, so instance variables must be final, including those added by mixins, otherwise the mixin application constructor forwarders to the superclass `const Enum()` constructor won’t be `const`).

 The enum values can call the declared constructors, or the default unnamed zero-argument `const` constructor which is added if no other constructor is declared.
 The syntax looks like a constructor invocation except that the enum value name replaces the class name.
 If no type arguments or value arguments are needed, and the constructor invoked is unnamed, the enum value can still be a plain identifier.